Shovel Snow for Elderly Neighbors

 Shoveling walks and driveways is a great opportunity to help the elderly, as well as to get to know them better.
 Rarely would anyone refuse your offer to snow blow or shovel, but if there is a concern, simply introduce yourself and explain that you're a neighbor who wants to help.
 Or, seek an introduction from a mutual friend.

 A Tip to Help You Help Them: By applying liquid floor wax on the shovel, friction is greatly reduced.
 Snow doesn't stick to the shovel, making the work lighter.
-Also, check out this CNN article on how to protect your heart and your back when shoveling snow.
+Also, check out this Harvard University article on how to protect your heart and back when shoveling snow.

 Make a Difference